 Prepare your application carefully.
 Applications are submitted using an electronic application form, which will be open during the application period.
 All applicants wishing to be considered must submit the following documents:

 A. Electronic Application (form open during the application period), including

 1. Research plan: it should be written directly to the electronic application form.
-Please see some guidelines for the research plan and the required attachments.
 In the electronic application form, the research plan is divided into the fields listed below (the number in parentheses indicates the maximum number of characters per field, spaces included):

 - Preliminary title of the doctoral thesis

 - Specification or additional information on the field of research

 - Other language skills needed for completing the doctoral dissertation

 - Brief summary of the research plan (2000)

 - Research plan contains mathematical special characters or chemical formulas